braze-inc/braze-docs/_docs/_hidden/wip_partnerships/partnership_template.md

 ### Step 3: How Many Steps

-Outline through usage of the integration - especially if it means inserting liquid into our message composer.
+Outline thorough usage of the integration - especially if it means inserting liquid into our message composer.

 ## Customization